fuzzygroup/blog/_drafts/so-you-want-to-start-an-app-business.md

 ## Rule 3: Understanding App Development

 And now we come to the technology that drives any app business.

+## From the Founder of DropBox

+An interesting way to look at this is from the perspective of the founder of DropBox who, in a presentation at YCombinator, argued that to succeed, you need:

+* A huge market
+* Founder to Market Fit

 ## References